PRANAV-R2D2/Questt-frontend/README.md

-# My Bookstore
+# My Bookstore - Frontend

-This is a simple bookstore application built with React and Redux.
+This is the frontend for an online bookstore application built with React and Redux.
+The application allows users to browse, search for, and purchase books.

+## Features

+- User registration and login
+- Browsing and searching for books
+- Adding books to a shopping cart
+- Checking out

+## Technologies Used

+- React.js: A JavaScript library for building user interfaces
+- Redux: A Predictable State Container for JS Apps
+- React Router: Declarative routing for React
+- Material UI: A popular React UI framework

+## Project Structure

+The project is structured as follows:

+- `src/pages`: This directory contains all the page components such as HomePage, BookDetails, SearchResults, Register, Login, Cart, and Checkout.
+- `src/components`: This directory contains all the reusable components such as Header and Footer.
+- `src/redux`: This directory contains all the Redux related files such as actions and reducers.

 ## Prerequisites